-Co-administration of ZANIDIP with CYP3A4 inducers like anticonvulsants (e.g. phenytoin, carbamazepine) and rifampicin should be approached with caution since the antihypertensive effect may be reduced and blood pressure should be monitored more frequently than usual.
+Concurrent use of lercanidipine with CYP3A4 inducers such as anticonvulsants (e.g. phenytoin, carbamazepine) and rifampicin should be approached with caution, because the antihypertensive effect of lercanidipine can be reduced.
+Blood pressure must therefore be monitored more frequently than usual.

-When ZANIDIP was co-administered with metoprolol, a β-blocker eliminated mainly by the liver, the bioavailability of metoprolol was not changed while that of lercanidipine was reduced by 50%.
-This effect may be due to the reduction in the hepatic blood flow caused by β-blockers and may therefore occur with other drugs of this class.
-Consequently, lercanidipine may be safely administered with beta-adrenoceptor blocking drugs, but dose adjustment may be required.
+When lercanidipine was co-administered with metoprolol - a ß-blocker predominantly eliminated by the liver - the bioavailability of metoprolol was unchanged, whereas the bioavailability of lercanidipine was reduced by 50%.
+This effect may be due to the reduction in hepatic blood flow caused by ß-blockers and hence might also occur with other preparations of this class of drug.
+Nevertheless, lercanidipine can be safely used at the same time as blockers of ß-adrenergic receptors.

-An interaction study with fluoxetine (an inhibitor of CYP2D6 and CYP3A4), conducted in volunteers of an age of 65 ± 7 years (mean ± s.d.), has shown no clinically relevant modification of the pharmacokinetics of lercanidipine.
+An interaction study with fluoxetine (an inhibitor of CYP2D6 and CYP3A4), conducted in healthy volunteers aged 65 ± 7 years (mean ± s.d.), showed no clinically relevant modification of the pharmacokinetics of lercanidipine.

-When a dose of 20 mg of ZANIDIP was repeatedly co-administered with 40 mg of simvastatin, the AUC of lercanidipine was not significantly modified, while simvastatin's AUC increased by 56% and that of its active metabolite β-hydroxyacid by 28%.
+When a 20 mg dose of lercanidipine was repeatedly co-administered with 40 mg of simvastatin, the AUC of lercanidipine was not significantly modified, whereas the AUC of simvastatin increased by 56% and that of its principal active metabolite, ß-hydroxyacid by 28%.
 It is unlikely that such changes are of clinical relevance.
-No interaction is expected when lercanidipine is administered in the morning and simvastatin in the evening, as indicated for such drug.
+No interaction is expected if lercanidipine is administered in the morning and simvastatin in the evening, as indicated for such a drug.

-The co-administration of 20 mg lercanidipine to healthy volunteers given fasted did not alter the pharmacokinetics of warfarin.
+Co-administration of 20 mg lercanidipine to fasted healthy volunteers did not alter the pharmacokinetics of warfarin.